JuliaDSP/DSP.jl/doc/periodogram.rst

 .. function:: periodogram(s, [window::Function])

     Compute periodogram of signal ``s`` by using the Fast Fourier Transform.
 The optional ``window`` argument defines a window function that accept an integer input argument ``n`` and returns an array of length ``n`` or a single scalar value that will multiplied the signal ``s``.
 This argument defaults to a scalar value of 1, which means no windowing is performed by default.
+The power spectral density of the signal will be normalised to take into account the window gain.

 .. function:: welch_pgram(s, n, m, [window::Function])

-    Compute Welch periodogram of signal ``s`` based on ``n`` segments with overlap ``m``.
-The periodograms computed on the data segments are averaged to improve the periodogram estimation accuracy.
+    Compute Welch periodogram of signal ``s`` by averaging the power spectral density on ``n`` segments with overlap ``m``.
 The optional ``window`` argument defines a window function as for the ``periodogram`` function, that is applied on each data segment before the transform in Fourier domain is taken.

 .. function:: bartlett_pgram(s, n, [window::Function])